Development of an all-age, all-disability hub in Croydon

 When will this happen

-The new hub will be opening in two phases.
+The new hub is opening in two phases.

-The Autism service will relocate in July 2018 and the rest of the building will open in September 2018.
+The Autism service have already relocated and the rest of the building will open in the Autumn 2018.

 Who can I contact if I have any questions?